HTC Vive review

 UK pricing and availability

 So, how much does the HTC Vive cost – and more importantly – where and when can users buy one?
-The HTC Vive headset complete with two bespoke controllers and two base stations will set the average consumer back £759 plus P&P for us in the UK following a 2016 raise in price, making it a pretty pricey headset.
+The HTC Vive headset complete with two bespoke controllers and two base stations will set the average consumer back £599 plus P&P for us in the UK following an August 2017 price drop, making it a pretty competitive option.

-HTC has acknowledged that the headset is fairly expensive for the majority of consumers and also offers the HTC Vive on finance: 9.9 percent financing over 24 months with no deposit will set users back £34.84 per month.
+HTC has acknowledged that even at £599, the headset is fairly expensive for the majority of consumers and also offers the HTC Vive on finance.
 Those interested in financing a HTC Vive can head to the Vive website to find out more.

-In comparison, Oculus offers both the Oculus Rift and new Oculus Touch controllers for £160 less at £599.
+In comparison, Oculus offers both the Oculus Rift and new Oculus Touch controllers for £599.

 To sweeten the deal, HTC has confirmed that all orders are bundled with two VR experiences that change from time-to-time.
 Those who order a Vive directly from HTC now will have orders shipped within three working days.
 That's shipped as in 'leaving the warehouse' not three days to your doorstop, although once shipped it should be with you within a couple of days.